 Using the cookie settings, you can revoke or adjust previously given consent to the above-mentioned cookies at any time.
 The legalities of data processing operations carried out up to the point consent is revoked remains unaffected after revoking consent.

 The online advertising program "Google Ads" and its analysis service Conversion-Tracking is installed on this website.
 Google Conversion Tracking is an analysis service at Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland ("Google").
 When you click on an ad placed by Google, a conversion tracking cookie (which expires in 30 days) is stored on your computer.
 This cookie does not contain any personally identifiable information and therefore does not allow for personal identification.
-During the cookie's 30-day period of validity, Google and our site can see that you clicked on the ad and were redirected to our site.
+During the cookie's 30-day period of validity, Google and the JKU site can see that you clicked on the ad and were redirected to the website.
 As each Google Ads client is given a unique cookie, these cookies cannot be tracked across Google Ads clients’ sites.

 Information collected by the conversion cookie is used to generate conversion statistics for ad customers who have opted to make use of conversion tracking.
 This allows Google Ads customers to learn about the total number of users who have clicked on their ad and redirected to a page using a conversion tracking tag.
 However, this information cannot be used to personally identify users.